 Raising Veggies Part 1: Beautiful Brassica

-The Roman Empire was in a fifty-year state of chaos before Diocletian came to the throne in 284 CE.
-Previous to his ascension, power rested in one emperor, but no one could agree on who that emperor should be, resulting in one political assassination after another.
+The Roman Empire was in a fifty-year state of chaos before Diocletian came to the throne in 284 AD.
+Previous to his ascension, power rested in one emperor, but no one could agree on who that emperor should be, resulting in a series of political assassinations.
 Diocletian thought he could end the madness by inventing a new political system with multiple emperors, and for a while it worked.
-Satisfied with the peace he brought Rome and now eager for such peace in his personal life, Diocletian abdicated and retired to his estate in Salona (modern-day Croatia).
+Satisfied with the peace he brought Rome and eager for such peace in his personal life, Diocletian abdicated and retired to his estate in Salona (modern-day Croatia).

 He could have offered a multitude of alternative explanations, so we have to think Diocletian really did adore his cabbages.
 But what specifically about the cabbages did he love?
 Was it the act of gardening cabbages?
 The food made from cabbage?
 The use of cabbage as medicine?
 Or simply the relief of only having to garden and not run an empire?